NaveenKola2004/JAVA-SCRIPT-BACK-END/README.md

 - By useing all the above codes to we can run the api's

-- We get the correct results create database table like below i created
+- We get the correct results create database table like below i created(image is not displayed directly visit the image folder)

 ![MYSQL](images/Columns.png)